BoySun045/thesis-closed_loop/README.md

   - ✅ Single Object Done
   - ✅ The current modelling is infinite cylinder, need to be finite
   - ❌ Multiple Object Undone
+    - URDF is created with URDF, .obj from [phobos](https://github.com/dfki-ric/phobos/wiki)
     - The vars need to be put in std::vector
 - ✅ Add a customed cpp msgs package, in kp wrapper, and include in the object modelling pkg
-- ❌ Use another cost function, which penalize more for small error but less for large error, e.g. log + huber
+- ✅ Use another cost function, which penalize more for small error but less for large error, e.g. log + huber
 - ❌ Move the customed Object msg out of manipulation_msgs, into a seperate msg pkg
 - ❌ Add a process to deal with the invalid keypoint in modelling pkg
 - ❌ Visualize stage_cost In Rviz